 Migration by Race and Income in Northern California, 2015

-The California Housing Partnership and Urban Displacement Project received a one-year grant from The San Francisco Foundation to document the mobility patterns for low-income people of color at the neighborhood level in Alameda, Contra Costa and San Francisco counties.
+The Urban Displacement Project and California Housing Partnership, with support from The San Francisco Foundation, conducted research to document the mobility patterns for low-income people of color at the neighborhood level in the nine-county Bay Area region.
 Our reports and maps provide evidence that low-income people of color in the Bay Area suffer the most as housing prices rise, and displacement pressures push them into higher poverty, lower-resource neighborhoods where the odds are stacked against them.

 - Large increases in the number of low-income people of color living in areas that became newly segregated and high-poverty between 2000 and 2015 are evidence that rising housing costs and migration patterns have contributed to new concentrations of segregation and poverty in the region.

-- Low-income households of color were much more vulnerable than low-income white households to the impact of rapid increases in housing prices.
-In the Bay Area, a 30% tract-level increase in median rent paid between 2000 and 2015 was associated with a 21% decrease in low-income households of color but was not associated with a change in low-income white households.
+- Low-income households of color were much more vulnerable than low-income White households to the impact of rapid increases in housing prices.
+In the Bay Area, a 30% tract-level increase in median rent paid between 2000 and 2015 was associated with a 28% decrease in low-income households of color but no change in low-income White households.

 - Low-income households who made any kind of move in 2015—whether they stayed within their county of origin or left it—ended up paying a higher share of their income on rent than those who did not move, a clear indicator of the high cost of displacement.